jgarcia162/FlappyBird/README.md

-# NY Flappy Bird
+# NY Pigeon

-Simple replica of the popular Flappy Bird game, with a New York twist
+Simple replica of a popular game, with a city twist

 Developed using [libGDX library](http://libgdx.badlogicgames.com/)